Turkey ‘patiently’ waiting for Saudi insights into killing

-ANKARA, Turkey (AP) — Turkey’s president says his country is “patiently” waiting for Saudi Crown Prince Muhammed bin Salman to shed light on the killing of journalist Jamal Khashoggi at the Saudi Consulate in Istanbul last month.
+ANKARA, Turkey (AP) — Turkey is waiting for Saudi Crown Prince Mohammed bin Salman to shed light on the killing of journalist Jamal Khashoggi at the Saudi Consulate in Istanbul last month, the country’s president was quoted as saying Tuesday.

-Speaking to journalists on his return from World War I commemorations in Paris, Recep Tayyip Erdogan also said audio recordings of the killing that Turkey shared with officials from Saudi Arabia and other nations were so “atrocious” that a Saudi intelligence official who heard them speculated that the killer may have been on heroin.
+Speaking to journalists on board his plane while returning from World War I commemorations in Paris, Recep Tayyip Erdogan also reportedly said audio recordings of the killing that Turkey shared with officials from Saudi Arabia and other nations were so “atrocious” that a Saudi intelligence official speculated that the killer may have been on heroin.

-Erdogan said the crown prince told Turkish envoys that he would shed light on the incident and do what was “necessary.”
+“The recording is truly atrocious.
+In fact, when the Saudi intelligence officer listened to the recording he was so shocked that he said ‘this one probably took heroin.
+Only someone who took heroin would do it,'” Erdogan was reported as saying in comments published in pro-government Yeni Safak.

+Turkey says The Washington Post columnist, who had criticized the crown prince, was killed by a 15-member assassination squad sent from Riyadh.
+Ankara insists the orders for the killing came from the highest levels of the Saudi government, but not King Salman.

 Most Read Nation & World Stories